Convert Word to PDF

 - .doc is the older binary Word format from before 2007.
 Open your .doc in Word and Save As .docx, then return here.

-- What's the page limit?
+- What's the file size limit?

-- Free tier produces page 1 only; Pro tier produces the full document. $1.99 day pass, $4.99 credits, $5.99/mo Pro, or $49/annual Pro annual — same key works across all our Pro tools.
+- Free tier converts files up to 10 MB; Pro tier lifts that to 40 MB. $1.99 day pass, $4.99 credits, $5.99/mo Pro, or $49/annual Pro annual — same key works across all our Pro tools.

 - Is my file uploaded?